 Advance voting is starting around Kansas City.
 Here’s where you can cast your ballot early

-Locations around the KC Metro open for early voting in the coming days.
+Locations around the Kansas City metro, on both sides of the state line, open for early voting in the coming days.
 Here’s a list of places you can go to vote and what you’ll need to bring to cast an early ballot.

 Early, in-person voting starts around the Kansas City area in the coming days, with some new rules on the Missouri side of the metro.